noahgrant/resourcerer/README.md

 };
 ```

 Here, the UserTodos collection will be instantiated with an options hash including the `userId` property, which it uses to construct its url.
 We'll also want to add the `'userId'` string to the collection's [static `cacheFields` array](#requesting-prop-driven-data), because each cached collection should be specific to the user.
-Whereas the [`data` object](#data) is the place to add query param data (GET) or body data (POST/PUT/PATCH), the `options` object is a great place to add _path param_ data, as in this UserModel example's url (`/users/${this.userId}`).
+Whereas the [`params` object](#params) is the place to add query (GET) or body (POST/PUT/PATCH) parameters, the `options` object is a great place to add _path parameters_, as in this UserModel example's url (`/users/${this.userId}`).

 ### noncritical